raspberrypi/documentation/usage/scratch/gpio/README.md

 - `pressure`
 - `humidity`

-#### PiLite
+#### Pi-LITE

-This board provides a simple array of white LEDs that can be addressed individually or treated as a scrolling text display, a bar graph or a VU meter.
-It works via the GPIO serial port and presents some interesting challenges, especially setting up the serial connection as detailed in [raspberrypi-spy's pilite instructions] (http://www.raspberrypi-spy.co.uk/2013/09/how-to-setup-the-pi-lite-led-matrix-board/).
+The Pi-LITE board provides a simple array of white LEDs that can be addressed individually or treated as a scrolling text display, a bar graph, or a VU meter.
+It works via the GPIO serial port and presents some interesting challenges, especially setting up the serial connection as detailed in [RaspberryPi-Spy's Pi-LITE instructions] (http://www.raspberrypi-spy.co.uk/2013/09/how-to-setup-the-pi-lite-led-matrix-board/).

 To use this board, set `AddOn` to `PiLite`.